-Cashless Fundraising in 2021: Exclusive Fundraising Paper 2.0
+Cashless Fundraising: Exclusive Fundraising Paper 2.0

-During 2020 we observed digital transformation moving to the top of the agenda for charities.
+In 2020 we observed digital transformation moving to the top of the agenda for charities.
 We saw increased demand for affordable and scalable cashless fundraising services watched as QR codes came of age, and contactless payments grew.

 The QR code proved to be the perfect low-tech, low-cost way for all businesses to communicate and sell to customers touch-free.
 As a result, we saw more charities using QR codes to fundraise in creative, interactive ways.
-As shop window stickers, out-of-home advertising, virtual webinar backgrounds and more.
+As shop window stickers, out-of-home advertising, virtual webinar backgrounds, and more.